giampaolo/psutil/docs/index.rst

 Constants used for getting and setting process resource limits to be used in conjunction with :meth:`psutil.Process.rlimit()`.
 See `resource.getrlimit`_ for further information.
+These constants are members of the :class:`psutil.ProcessRlimit` enum.

 Availability: Linux, FreeBSD

 .. versionchanged:: 5.7.3 added FreeBSD support, added ``RLIMIT_SWAP``,
   ``RLIMIT_SBSIZE``, ``RLIMIT_NPTS``.
+.. versionchanged:: 8.0.0 constants are now :class:`psutil.ProcessRlimit`
+  enum members (were plain integers).

 Connections constants
 ---------------------